aosabook/500lines/contingent/chapter.rst

 to package every task inside another function, a *wrapper*, allowing a clean separation of responsibilities.
-The wrapper worries about graph and stack management — of which the task function remains blissfully ignorant — while each task function can focus on the work needed to be done to perform the task.
+The wrapper worries about graph and stack management — the details of which are entirely hidden from the task function  — while each task function can focus on the work needed to be done to perform the task.
 Here is what the ``task`` decorator boilerplate looks like: